Natural Medicine for Animals

-Natural medicine is generally taken as being synonymous with ‘alternative’ or ‘complementary’ medicine, using therapies or treatments such as Acupuncture, Herbal Medicine or Homeopathy.
+Natural medicine is generally taken as being synonymous with ‘alternative’ or ‘complimentary’ medicine, using therapies or treatments such as Acupuncture, Herbal Medicine or Homeopathy.
 However, the meaning of the term is not self-evident, depending upon whether we stick to literal meaning or common usage.

 Two facts are helpful for clarity and objective thinking:

-- Not all ‘holistic’, complementary or ‘alternative’ medicine is natural, in the strictest meaning of the term.
+- Not all ‘holistic’, complimentary or ‘alternative’ medicine is natural, in the strictest meaning of the term.
 As an example, LASER therapy is not natural but can be very beneficial and exploits natural healing processes.